 What happens to the old courthouse after the court moves into the new courthouse?

-The AOC acquired the project site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.
-The redevelopment agency informed the AOC that the city has no intention of occupying the old courthouse building.
+Judicial Council staff acquired the project site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.
+The redevelopment agency informed judicial council staff that the city has no intention of occupying the old courthouse building.
 The city will announce plans for the old building site at a later date.